splitWhat are conditionals?

 Examples

-• S&P 500 conditional on candidate A wins/candidate B wins/candidate C wins
+One example is an S&P 500 conditional on a candidate A win, candidate B win, or candidate C win outcome.

 Features

-• Event-aware hedging: Trade “BTC if Cut” vs “BTC if Hike” exposure directly.
-Conditionals offer event-contingent insurance for asset holders, with minimal basis risk.
+You can hedge event risk by trading “BTC if Cut” versus “BTC if Hike” exposure directly, which provides event-contingent insurance for asset holders with minimal basis risk.

-• Shared collateral: One deposit supports all branches simultaneously.
+One deposit supports all branches simultaneously, since branches share collateral.

-• Deterministic resolution: Non-realized branches are cancelled; the realized branch settles to the observed asset price.
+Non-realized branches are cancelled at settlement, and the realized branch settles to the observed asset price.

 Benefits

-• Hedge event risk without the complexity and basis risk of options
+Conditionals let you hedge event risk without the complexity and basis risk of options.

 Last updated